-Behavior Adjustment Training (BAT): coined by Grisha Steward, is a behavior modification program where the dog is allowed to move away from a trigger (and is also given treats) when it performs an appropriate behavior under threshold.
-The appropriate behavior is marked with a clicker and the dog is rewarded with 2 primary reinforcers: the act of moving away from the trigger and food.
+Coined by Grisha Steward, this is a behavior modification program where the dog is allowed to move away from a trigger (and is also given treats) when it performs an appropriate behavior under threshold.
+The appropriate behavior is marked with a clicker, and the dog is rewarded with two primary reinforcers: the act of moving away from the trigger and food.

-Desensitization: this means to make a dog less sensitive to a trigger known to cause reactivity.
-It takes several small steps in carefully planned increments for it to work.
-To grant success, the trigger known for causing reactivity needs to be presented in such a way as to be less threatening.
-This entails working from a farther distance, making the trigger less noisy, keeping it still rather than moving etc. After repeated exposure done under threshold levels, the dog should demonstrate a diminished emotional response to the trigger.
-When the desensitization process is performed incorrectly and the dog is exposed to the trigger at a high level of intensity, the opposite may take place which is sensitization.
+After repeated exposure done under threshold levels, the dog should demonstrate a diminished emotional response to the trigger.
+When the desensitization process is performed incorrectly, and the dog is exposed to the trigger at a high level of intensity, the opposite may take place, which is sensitization.
 On the other hand, the effects of systematic desensitization can be amplified when accompanied by 'the cherry on the sundae", which is counterconditioning.

-Habituation: this phenomena takes place when the dog stops responding to a stimulus after repeated exposure according to the Merck Veterinary Manual.
-A new dog living next to a busy highway, may startle at first, but may generally habituate to the noise over time.
+This phenomena takes place when the dog stops responding to a stimulus after repeated exposure according to the Merck Veterinary Manual.
+A new dog living next to a busy highway may startle at first but may generally habituate to the noise over time.

 - Crating a dog to prevent him from tearing apart the couch when unsupervised